MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram-stability.md

 On a related note, the operating system will throttle applications down to 30 FPS when [mixed reality capture](mixed-reality-capture.md) is running.

 **Performance analysis**
- There are a variety of tools that can be used to benchmark your application frame rate such as:
+ There are a variety of tools that can be used to benchmark your application frame rate, such as:
 * GPUView
 * Visual Studio Graphics Debugger
 * Profilers built into 3D engines such as Unity